 Munir has also been named by IFLR1000 as “Leading Lawyer” for Capital Markets since 2013 and for M&A since 2012.
 He is recommended by PLC Which Lawyer? in Corporate and M&A for 3 successive years (2010 – 2012).
 He is recognised as a distinguished practitioner by leading legal directories such as Chambers & Partners, Legal 500 and IFLR1000 and was named “Dealmaker of the Year” by the Asian Legal Business Law Awards in 2017.

 Ravin Singh was a Senior Policy Advisor looking into formulating and developing new policies, new law and law reforms relating to corporate sector in Malaysia.
 As a trainer/public speaker, she also identifies the training development needs for companies, conduct corporate legal research, develop and deliver training modules related to Company Law, New Corporate Liability and Anti Money laundering.
-Currently she is one of the prominent speakers who delivers numerous trainings and awareness programs in Peninsular Malaysia and regionally on Anti-Money Laundering and Anti-Terrorism Financing Act (AMLA) and Companies Act 2016 in many aspects in particular relating on the impact of the Act on the company operation, Board of Directors’ fiduciary duties and the newly introduced transparency of beneficial ownership in companies.
+As a member of ICDM Faculty, currently she is one of the prominent speakers who delivers numerous trainings and awareness programs in Peninsular Malaysia and regionally on Anti-Money Laundering and Anti-Terrorism Financing Act (AMLA) and Companies Act 2016 in many aspects in particular relating on the impact of the Act on the company operation, Board of Directors’ fiduciary duties and the newly introduced transparency of beneficial ownership in companies.

 In public service, she has dealt with various positions such as Senior Investigating Officer investigating serious financial fraud and breaches of corporate governance and corporate hijacking cases involving directors and officers of company.
 Prior to that, she had experience heading a dedicated Anti-Money Laundering / Counter Financing of Terrorism unit and was tasked to Chair the Sub-Committee on Non-Profit Organizations in Malaysia.
 She has been actively involved in numerous projects on counter financing of terrorism organized by the United Nations Terrorism Executive Directorate and was invited by United Nations to represent Malaysia for the Expert Group Meeting to counter terrorism financing relating to NPO sector in New York.
 She was honoured to be appointed as Co-Chair for the Asia Pacific Group on Anti Money Laundering in India, South Korea and Australia annual meetings.